 Welcome to the Yarra River Fishing Guide.
 The Yarra River is an urban icon of Melbourne a well-recognized location as the river has the backdrop on Southbank to crown casino and in the CDB opposite the MCG and Flinders street station.
-The river is home to annual Moomba events, birdman rally and dragon boat events.
+The river is home to annual Moomba events, birdman rallies and dragon boat events.
 It’s a popular spot for boat cruises appreciating Melbourne’s nightlife, sporting arenas and light up buildings.
 The lower parts of the river along the city of Melbourne were built in 1835 it then flows 242 kilometres past the Yarra Valley and wynds its way through Melbourne before reaching the open seas of Hobsons Bay of Port Phillip Bay.

 However, it does also offer exceptional fishing opportunities for local urban anglers.
 It’s a big stretch of river but close to town is a great family spot with so much to do and not far to travel to throw in a line.

 Things to do The Yarra River

 The Yarra River has a strong aboriginal history as it passes birrarung marr which means flowing waters cultural leaders have called it the upside-down river due to its brown or muddy colour.
-The river flows through the city of Melbourne and is a great place for recreational water activities, walking, jogging and cycling along the pathed trials, and scenic photography opportunities as the river flow through many iconic bridges.
+The river flows through the city of Melbourne and is a great place for recreational water activities, walking, jogging and cycling along with the pathed trials, and scenic photography opportunities as the river flow through many iconic bridges.
 There are many cruise ships that can take you for an enjoyable ride along the river to see the sight which is spectacular at night time with the CBD buildings lit up.
 Here there are plenty of restaurants, bars, shops and iconic places to visit such as the MCG, Royal Botanic Gardens, Eureka Towers, Crown Casino and much more.

 Fishing the Yarra River